taichi-dev/taichi/docs/dev_install.rst

 Then use Visual Studio to build.
 After building the "INSTALL" project, find your LLVM binaries/headers in `build/include`.

-Folder Structure
+Folder structure
 *************************************

 Key folders are

 - *analysis*: static analysis passes
 - *backends*: codegen to x86 and CUDA
 - *transforms*: IR transform passes
-- *ir*: the intermediate representation system
-- *program*: the context for taichi programs
 - ...

 Troubleshooting
 ----------------------------------

-- Run with debug mode to see if there's any illegal memory access; (TODO: this is broken in new releases)
+- Run with debug mode to see if there's any illegal memory access
-- Disable compiler optimizations to quickly confirm that the issue is not cause by optimization;
+- Disable compiler optimizations to quickly confirm that the issue is not cause by optimization

 Bibtex
 ------------------------------------